Observation of the 4$\pi$-periodic Josephson effect in indium arsenide nanowires: Results

-Fig.~3 shows the magnetic field evolution of device NW3 at two distinct gate settings.
-By tuning the chemical potential in the nanowire via changing the gate voltages, it is possible to displace the position of the onset of the $4\pi$-periodic Josephson radiation from $\approx 175 \, \si{\milli \tesla}$ (Fig.~3c) to values larger than $375\, \si{\milli \tesla}$ (Fig.~3f).
+Fig.~3 shows the magnetic field evolution of device NW3 at two distinct gate settings with similar $G_\textrm{N}$ and $\textrm{d} I_\textrm{PAT}/\textrm{d} V_\textrm{NW}$ corresponding to similar Josephson coupling.
+By tuning the chemical potential in the nanowire via changing the gate voltages, it is possible to displace the position of the onset of the $4\pi$-periodic Josephson radiation from $\approx 175 \, \si{\milli \tesla}$ (Fig.~3b) to values larger than $375\, \si{\milli \tesla}$ (Fig.~3d).
 Note that the additional local maximum at high $V_\textrm{NW}$ values, also observed in earlier experiments \cite{Woerkom_2017-PAT}, is attributed to the shot noise of the nanowire junction.

 The possibility to tune the nanowire devices into the $4\pi$-periodic Josephson radiation regime with both magnetic field and chemical potential is consistent with the predicted phase diagram of this system \cite{Fu_2009,Lutchyn_2010,Oreg_2010}.
-We observe the same behaviour in four distinct nanowire devices (see Fig.~S7 in the SI for NW4), which we can interpret within the single subband model of the topological phase transition that takes place at a magnetic field $B^\star$, where $E_{z} = g \mu_{B} B^\star / 2 = \sqrt{\Delta_{NW}^{2} + \mu_{NW}^{2}}$.
-Here $g$ and $\mu_{B}$ are the Land\'e g-factor and the Bohr magnetron, respectively.
-From our device parameters (see table S2 in the SI), lower bounds on the g-factors ranging from $g \approx 11$ ($B^{\star}= 175\, \si{\milli \tesla}$) in device NW3 to $g \approx 35$ ($B^{\star}= 190\, \si{\milli \tesla}$) in device NW4 are obtained, in agreement with values reported in similar devices \cite{Deng_2016, Albrecht_2016, Woerkom_2017-ABS}.
-In contrast, an accidental crossing of a trivial Andreev bound state would be inconsistent with the observed field range of $\Delta B \sim 0.3\,$T of the $4\pi$-periodic radiation, since within this range, a spinful Andreev level \cite{Woerkom_2017-ABS} would evolve over the scale of the superconducting gap, $\Delta_\textrm{NW} \sim g \mu_B \Delta B$ suppressing the $4\pi$ periodicity.
+We observe the same behaviour in four distinct nanowire devices (see Supplementary Figure 4 for device NW4), which we can interpret within the single subband model of the topological phase transition that takes place at a magnetic field $B^\star$, where $E_\textrm{z} = g \mu_\textrm{B} B^\star / 2 = \sqrt{\Delta_\textrm{NW}^{2} + \mu_\textrm{NW}^{2}}$.
+Here $g$ and $\mu_\textrm{B}$ are the Land\'e g-factor and the Bohr magnetron, respectively.
+From our device parameters (see Supplementary Table 2), lower bounds on the g-factors ranging from $g \approx 11$ ($B^{\star}= 175\, \si{\milli \tesla}$) in device NW3 to $g \approx 35$ ($B^{\star}= 190\, \si{\milli \tesla}$) in device NW4 are obtained, in agreement with values reported in similar devices \cite{Deng_2016, Albrecht_2016, Woerkom_2017-ABS}.
+In contrast, an accidental crossing of a trivial Andreev bound state would be inconsistent with the observed field range of $\Delta B \sim 0.3\,$T of the $4\pi$-periodic radiation, since within this range, a spinful Andreev level \cite{Woerkom_2017-ABS} would evolve over the scale of the superconducting gap, $\Delta_\textrm{NW} \sim g \mu_\textrm{B} \Delta B$, suppressing the $4\pi$ periodicity.
+We however did not observe a continuous variation of the onset magnetic field $B^\star$ as a function of the applied gate voltages.
+This behaviour is consistent with calculations of the topological phase diagram based on realistic device simulations including orbital effects of the magnetic field \cite{PhysRevB.93.235434} and multiple spatial dimensions \cite{PhysRevLett.105.227003, PhysRevB.95.115421} of the device.